electricimp/imp-central-impt/README.md

 IMPT COMMAND SUCCEEDS
 ```

-*Example - Local logout:*
+**Local logout**

 ```
 > impt auth logout --local
 Local logout is successful.
 IMPT COMMAND SUCCEEDS
 ```

-## Login Key
+## Login Keys ##

-The tool provides a set of [Login Key Manipulation Commands](./CommandsManual.md#login-key-manipulation-commands) which allows you to fully control the login keys of your account - list the existent login keys, create a new one, delete, etc. Of course, you need to be logged-in in order to use that commands.
-Some commands additionally requires the password.
+*impt* provides a set of [Login Key Manipulation Commands](./CommandsManual.md#login-key-manipulation-commands) which allows you to fully control your account’s login keys: list the existent login keys, create a new one, delete one, etc. You must be logged in in order to use the command, which may additionally requires your password.

-*Example - Login key list:*
+#### Example ####

 ```
 > impt loginkey list
 Login Key list (1 items):